 For example, an EV charger that requires hardwired installation, rather than a plug-in solution, may mean it would be more convenient if purchased with installation services from an EV dealer.
 On the other hand, an EV charging station that comes with a quick, easy installation or a versatile portable EV charger that supports both wall-mounted and freestanding installation may be ordered online directly.

-The three must-have features to be found in EV charging stations in 2022 are smart charging, vehicle compatibility, and versatile installation options.
+The three must-have features to be found in EV charging stations are smart charging, vehicle compatibility, and versatile installation options.
 It is predicted that this year will see a major change in car manufacturing that will boost sales of both EV cars and related car parts and accessories.
 The scarcity found in public EV charging networks presents an opportunity that suppliers of home and office EV charging units should not miss out on.
 For more insights on wholesale business opportunities, read more here.